kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/09-our-features/01-responsive-images.md

 * Here we leave the browser and the device to decide which image they see
 * The image is the same cropped image
 * But we have three different optimizations of the same cropped image (small, medium and large)
-* Devices are self-aware, they know the size of their own screen and they also know the pixel density of their screens
+* Devices are **self-aware**
+    - They know the size of their own screen
+    - And they also know the pixel density of their screens
-* Browsers and devices are intelligent enough to choose the smallest picture
+* Browsers and devices are intelligent enough:
+    - To choose the smallest picture

+## Help a browser out!
-    - But as a developer we do need help the browser out a bit
+* But as a developer we do need help the browser out a bit
-    - Web browsers can figure out the size of the image but only after it was downloaded and we don't want the browser to have to download all three images
+* Web browsers can figure out the size of the image
+    - But only after it was downloaded
+    - And we don't want the browser to have to download all three images
-        + That would totally defeat the purpose of what we are trying to do
+        + That would defeat the purpose
-    - We just need to tell the browser the size of each image so it knows which one to use
+    - We need to tell the browser the size of each image
+        + So the browser knows which one to use

 ```html
 <!DOCTYPE html>